-If you would like to join the meeting, please write to email@example.com.
+If you would like to receive an e-mail invitation to the next meeting(s), please write to email@example.com.